-For a comprehensive response in relation to Healthy Place Making, Architectural Design Quality, Sustainable and Climate Action and Inclusivity and Accessibility we refer the Board to section 2.9.16 of the Section 137 response issued to the Board on the 11 January 2024.
+For a comprehensive response in relation to Healthy Place Making, Architectural Design Quality, Sustainable and Climate Action and Inclusivity and Accessibility we refer the Board to section 2.8.15 of the Section 137 response issued to the Board on the 11 January 2024.

-However, in relation to safe and secure design, the design of Site 4 and the overall masterplan promotes safety and security through passive surveillance, avoiding blank facades and providing adequate lighting.
+However, in relation to safe and secure design, the design of Site 5 and the overall masterplan promotes safety and security through passive surveillance, avoiding blank facades and providing adequate lighting.

-The design statement prepared by ACME at application stage notes that "The external lighting Provides a safe environment for pedestrians, cyclists and moving vehicles, to deter anti-social behaviour" and "The new public square is overlooked by the office uses within Sites 5, 2C and 2B, and from the commercial uses to the south within Site 4.
-It will also be overlooked by the apartments within Nos.
-20-21 Moore Street, also within Site 4.
-The new square is designed to be used by the wider community within central Dublin, rather than only the residents of or workers in the Masterplan."
+The design statement prepared by ACME at application stage notes that "The new public square, which Site 5 provides part of, is overlooked by the office uses within sites 5, 2C and 2AB, and from the commercial uses at ground level.
+There is a limited number of apartments within site 4 which overlook the new square.
+The new square is designed to be used by the wider community within central Dublin, rather than only the residents or workers in the Masterplan."